-The car repossession statistics from the past few years show some interesting changes in trends.
-Unfortunately during the research for this post we found quite a few headlines about the “surging” repossession rate, the repo man being “everywhere”, and several sites claiming a repossession rate of 65%, which is just crazy if you take a minute to think about it.
+The car repossession statistics from the past few years show some interesting changes in trends from the past decade.
+Unfortunately during the research for this post we found quite a few headlines about the “surging” repossession rate, the repo man being “everywhere”, and several sites claiming a repossession rate of 65%, which is just crazy if you actually take a minute to think about it.

 To try to add some common sense and real facts into the equation we’ve compiled this post of actual figures with real sources, not just hyperbole.

 Despite what some articles say about repossessions, the actual rate for vehicles is lower than the average for the past couple of decades.
 According to Barron’s this may change over the next few years as purchase prices and average loan amounts did rise during the COVID pandemic, but we have not seen that materialize yet.
 Until or if it does, it is not realistic to make fantastical claims about the vehicle repossession rate.

 2020 to 2022 – Repossession Facts and Figures